muhammetdalbasti/Da_Project1_Python/README.md

 I'll be analyzing a dataset of traffic stops in Rhode Island that was collected by the Stanford Open Policing Project.

 Does the gender of a driver have an impact on police behavior during a traffic stop?
 I will also explore that question while practicing filtering, grouping, method chaining, Boolean math, string methods, and more!
+Also I will try to find an answer to the question we're trying to answer is whether male and female drivers tend to commit different types of traffic violations.

       Findings
-      * %65 of violations of female stem from "Speeding" and %13 from "Moving Violations".
+      * %65 of violations made by females stem from "Speeding" and %13 from "Moving Violations".
-      * %52 of violations of men stem from "Speeding" and %20 from "Moving Violations".
+      * %52 of violations made by males stem from "Speeding" and %20 from "Moving Violations".

-Also I will try to find an answer to the question we're trying to answer is whether male and female drivers tend to commit different types of traffic violations.

 When a driver is pulled over for speeding, many people believe that gender has an impact on whether the driver will receive a ticket or a warning.
+I'll use the stop_outcome column to calculate what percentage of stops result.

+      Findings: As you seen there is no significant difference of being man or woman on receving ticket or warning.

+              Citation            0.953247
+      Female
+              Warning             0.039003

+              Citation            0.944636
+       Male
+              Warning             0.036086